heidenreich/theironyard.github.io/source/academy/front-end-engineering/faq/index.markdown

 Some schools use a huge amount of pre work as a substitute for intensity or instruction during the actual class.
 (Some only offers 20 minute lectures!)
 From our experience, that really does a disservice to students—complex subject matter like Rails warrant far more time in the classroom.

-At The Iron yard we assign very light amounts of pre-work.
+At The Iron Yard, we assign very light amounts of pre-work.
 There are a few exercises and some reading, but the goal is mainly to familiarize you with some terms and basic concepts.

 Why?
 Our classes are so intensive that even if people do a huge amount of pre-work, the entire class is generally on a level playing field by the second week.
 In fact, most students have said that going through The Iron Yard is one of the hardest things they've ever done.
 Part of the reason for that is we don't give scripted assignments or follow-along-step-by-step projects.
 Everything is *very* open ended so that our instructors can help you develop the mental muscle required to think through the foundations of building an application, from architecture to user experience to security to design.